Moya Bailey

 Moya Bailey is an African-American feminist scholar, writer, and activist.
 She is noted for coining the term misogynoir, which denotes what Bailey describes as the unique combination of misogyny and anti-black racism experienced by black women.
-Bailey is an associate professor at Northwestern University.
+Bailey is a professor at Northwestern University.

 Career

 Bailey attended Spelman College for her undergraduate degree.
 She received her doctoral degree from Emory University in the department of Women, Gender, and Sexuality Studies.
 After working at Northeastern University as an assistant professor in the Department of Cultures, Societies, and Global Studies and the program in Women's, Gender, and Sexuality Studies, she joined the Department of Communication Studies at Northwestern.

 She works with the Octavia E. Butler Legacy Network, "an organization that supports and promotes the writer's legacy," and is the co-founder of Quirky Black Girls, a collective for black women who do not fit cultural stereotypes.
 She also worked on the project #tooFEW.
 The hashtag "FEW" stands for "Feminists Engage Wikipedia".
 The objective of this project was to have feminists engage Wikipedia pages, both adding and editing information regarding individuals, events and things regarding feminism (with a particular focus on Black feminism).
 She received backlash and derogatory comments for taking part in this initiative.